Voluntary Simplicity Discussion Group

 Laura Jomon Martin

 A social worker since 1993, Laura Jomon Martin has been teaching mindfulness in health and mental health care since 2002.
 She has been an instructor of MBSR (Mindfulness-Based Stress Reduction) since 2009.
-She is in private practice as a counselor, and is a senior student with the Zen Community of Oregon.
+She is in private practice as a counselor, and is a senior student and graduate of the Sanghakai Lay Zen leaders program with the Zen Community of Oregon.